-In less of a production-oriented situation you could use
+In less of a production-oriented situation the causes on fishbone diagrams could be

 You then brainstorm sub-causes and even sub-causes on sub-causes, and your fishbone diagram will get to look more and more like a fish skeleton.
 Do not hold back from the wildest speculations about causes.
 You can always eliminate them later.